seeekr/crudl/README.md

         list,         // either true or false.
 Default value is true }
-    normalize,        // The normalize function of the form (listItems) => listItems (see below) }
+    normalize,        // The normalize function of the form (listItems) => listItems (see below) paginationComponent, // A function of the form (pagination) => ReactComponent }
 ```